The 15 Most Instagrammable Spots In Birmingham, Alabama

 Turns out it’s loaded with opportunities for unique travel photos, too.
 We toured in and around Birmingham via Instagram and found some gems that are definitely worth a visit.

 Do you love to take photos in Birmingham?
 Tell us what we missed!
-Tag your favorite Instagram posts with #ListenToAmerica, and we’ll add a few to this post.
+Tag your favorite Instagram posts with #ListenToAmerica, and we’ll regularly add them to the collection below.